cyrus-raitava/Tatai_Project/README.md

 $ ls
 ```

-If the JAR does get echoed in the terminal upon performing this command, then the user is in the right location, to continue on to succesfully run it.
+If the JAR does get echoed in the terminal upon performing this command, then the user is in the right location, to continue on to successfully run it.
 From here, the user should either type:

 ```
 $ chmod a+x Tatai.jar